Serving Veterans and Their Families Certificate (Hybrid-Online)

-- Comprehend military structure and culture, gaining an appreciation for the differences between military branches across eras
+- Gain understanding of military structure and culture, and explore the differences between military branches across eras.

-- Examine the readjustment process for veterans and families, factors that help and inhibit from a person-in-the-environment perspective
+- Examine the readjustment process for veterans and families, focusing on a person-in-the-environment perspective

 - Interpret physical strengths, deficits and chronic challenges for both short-term and long-term functioning during military service